Bernardo-MG/docs-maven-skin/README.md

 - Bootstrap
 - Font Awesome icons

+## Demo

+To check how the skin looks take a look at the documentation, linked below this section, which is a Maven Site making use of the skin.

 ## Documentation

 Documentation is always generated for the latest release, kept in the 'master' branch: